The HSE Updates Page will provide the most up-to-date information concerning the State of Ohio HSE Office.

 - On June 14, 2016, Gov. John R. Kasich signed into law under Sub.
 House Bill 113 changes to the GED Office.
 The primary goal of these changes is to increase options for test takers.
 The law will not go into effect until Sept.
 14, 2016.
 The changes are as follows:

 - Allow the Ohio Department of Education to approve at least two nationally recognized high school equivalency tests.
-Testing assessments being considered: GED, HiSET and TASC;
+Testing assessments being considered: GED and HiSET;

 - The Ohio High School Equivalence Diploma will be recognized as the Ohio Certificate of High School Equivalence as of Sept.
 14, 2016.
 All previously awarded Ohio High School Equivalence Diplomas will still be considered valid; and